saolalab/clawforce/docs/guide/security.md

 - Set `ADMIN_JWT_SECRET` to a strong random value (required when `CLAWFORCE_ENV=production`)
 - Rotate agent tokens with `clawforce agent token <id> --regenerate` if compromise is suspected
 - Restrict `CORS_ORIGINS` to the exact admin UI origin in production

-### Vault access

-The vault API requires the agent's own `agent_token`.
-Users cannot fetch another agent's secrets via the API.
-Each vault access is logged with `agent_id`, IP, and success/failure via the `clawforce.audit` logger.

 ---